mybroxyz/My-Bro-Simple-Presale-dAPP/README.md

+.env contract address and mint info

+Ape.js edit svg word to ticker
+Search repo for WEED
+Swapped Google coiny font to another pixel font in global.css tailwind.config.js set colors my navajo white is swapped for greens public/images has images utils/onboard.js chain IDs utils/interact.js all the contract interactions defined pages/mint.js I have a flag forcing mint states to false currently since contract not yet deployed which dapp doesn't account for
+Add a wl checker and update Joepegs link with our own collection link

 # Bored Ape NFT Minting dApp ( Udemy The Fullstack Nft Minting Website Course)

 This a complete example of fullstack NFT minting dApp. **BoredApe** is built with the purpose of providing an _entry point for future NFT Minting Website_ projects.